anilzen/anilzen.github.io/content/research/numerical-analysis/index.md

 Local methods are convenient but approximate; exact methods are accurate but cumbersome.

-Geometric intuition and computational experience suggest that **hyperboloical compactification** is unique among the existing treatments of the outer boundary problem in the numerical literature: it is **local _and_ exact**.
+Geometric intuition and computational experience suggest that **hyperboloidal compactification** is unique among the existing treatments of the outer boundary problem in the numerical literature: it is **local _and_ exact**.
 In addition, the method leads to stable and efficient numerical implementations.
 This project will demonstrate these properties rigorously and provide guidelines for the optimal choice of free parameters in spacetime transformations.